 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Ouachita Baptist University is $8,510 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $5,330.
+Room and board at Ouachita Baptist University is $8,800 a year.
+This covers the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the school dining halls.
+Students who live off campus but still want to use the dining facilities can pay for a meal plan.
+The cost of a mean plan, or board-only, is $5,870.